koor-tech/handbook.koor.tech/docs/handbook/company/investors-fundraising.md

 Our Elevator Pitch:

-Our **Overview Deck** is linked [on our website][77]
+Our **Overview Deck** is linked [on our website](https://koor.tech/about).
+TODO create overview deck

 ### Investor materials

-Answers to common investor questions are available in our [accelerator pitch responses][78] (team members only).
+Answers to common investor questions are available in our [accelerator pitch responses](https://docs.google.com/document/d/1Q92NxVX7Ymdc3kbq1CzZuzXtogbZyuAjUMoJ__K7GmU/edit) (team members only).

 ### Product demo

-- We have a [product demo][79] available.
+- We have a [product demo](https://www.youtube.com/watch?v=ucCIBSxNUjc) available.
-- Our [Product demo script][80] is available for anyone that wants to record or update our product demo (team members only)
+- Our [Product demo script](https://docs.google.com/document/d/15oT0Xn61Pq69uDFWt2B4XyQwI2RwnvlvlWXn23wufHM/edit) is available for anyone that wants to record or update our product demo (team members only)

 ## About Koor Technologies, Inc.

 ### Values

-By default, we will adopt the values from [GitLab][81], who has them well documented in their [Handbook][82].
+By default, we will adopt the values from [GitLab](https://gitlab.com/), who has them well documented in their [Handbook](https://about.gitlab.com/handbook/).
 GitLab has built a great all-remote company and their handbook provides a template for many of the processes and practices we aspire to.
 (In addition, GitLab's CEO is the founding investor of Koor Technologies, Inc.).
 Therefore, we leverage their work by default and then adapt or modify it when we find that other approaches work better in our context.

-One starting place we've leveraged their work is in [Values][83].
+One starting place we've leveraged their work is in [Values](https://about.gitlab.com/handbook/values/).
 They highlight these six:

 - Collaboration
 - Results